wrench-project/wrench/doc/index.md

 # Architecture #                        {#overview-architecture}

-WRENCH is an _open-source library_ for deloping simulators.
+WRENCH is an _open-source library_ for developing simulators.
 It is neither a graphical interface nor a stand-alone simulator.
 WRENCH exposes several high-level simulation abstractions to provide the **building blocks** for developing custom simulators.

-WRENCH comprises four disctinct modules, each designed as a simulation component:
+WRENCH comprises four distinct modules, each designed as a simulation component:

 - **Simulation Engine:** the simulation code that provides the necessary models to simulate arbitrarily interconnected hardware resources (compute, network, and storage).
 - **Compute Services:** abstractions for the simulated infrastructure components that can execute workflow tasks (e.g., bare-metal servers, cloud platforms, batch-scheduled clusters, etc.).